Basal cell carcinoma: Who gets and causes

 - Taking one or more drugs that suppress the body’s immune system.
 People take these drugs after receiving an organ transplant and to treat a medical condition, such as severe arthritis, lymphoma, or human immunodeficiency virus (HIV).

-- Overexposure or long-term exposure to x-rays, such as patients who received x-ray treatments for acne in the 1940s.
+- Overexposure or long-term exposure to x-rays, such as patients who received x-ray treatments for acne.

 Risk of developing many BCCs by 20 years of age